 Allen is an independent consultant after retiring from the federal government with over 30 years of service.
 Most of his federal service was with the U.S. Government Accountability Office where he led studies on such issues as performance measurement, strategic planning, national and community indicator systems, and pandemic influenza.
 He is very active in serving his community—Alexandria, Virginia—either chairing or serving on the governing boards of several community coalitions.
 Allen holds a Master’s in Public Administration from George Mason University and an undergraduate degree from Northeastern University in Boston, Massachusetts.

-Paula Acevedo is a Senior Research Associate at Council for a Strong America (CSA), where she focuses on the importance of investing in effective programs for children from cradle to career incorporating the perspective of business, military, law enforcement, faith, and sport surrogates.
-Prior to CSA, Paula held positions at the International Trade Administration, the National College Access Network, and the Committee for a Responsible Federal Budget.
+Paula Acevedo is a Grants Management Specialist with the National Institutes of Health (NIH), National Institute of Allergy and Infectious Diseases (NIAID).
+Prior to NIAID, Paula worked in the nonprofit space focusing on K-12 and post secondary education policy research and advocacy.
+Paula has also held positions at the International Trade Administration, the National College Access Network, and the Committee for a Responsible Federal Budget.
 Paula holds a MPA from American University with a focus on Public Policy Analysis, and a Bachelor’s in Business Admiration from Florida Atlantic University.